 If you are selling a physical product, you may want to take some photos of it for display on your website.
 For some reason, we all like to see a picture of what we're getting, even if the picture doesn't really give us any additional useful information.
 I mean, just look at all the pictures of the books being sold on Amazon.com.
 Those pictures don't tell you anything about the contents of the books, but all of us automatically look at them when we "browse" those books, literally judging a book by its cover.

-I notice that people selling digital goods, like ebooks or computer software, often create a symbolic representation of their product in the form of a picture of a book cover or a software box.
+I notice that people selling digital goods, like ebooks or computer software, often create a symbolic representation of their product in the form of a picture of a book cover or a software box (see my picture on the right for an example).
 They make it clear, of course, that you're buying a downloadable product and there's no physical copy, but I'm sure they put the picture there for some reason.
-If you're the artistic sort, you can create such pictures manually using any picture editor, or if you're graphically-challenged like me, there are specialised software to do the job for you.
-For example, the picture of my beginner's guide How to Start / Create a Website on the right was created using a commercial program called BoxShot3D.
+You can create such images using any picture editor.

 online, for free, at

 Anyway, like your site logo, your product photos should be in either the PNG, JPEG or GIF formats, so that it's compatible with all browsers.

 If you want other pictures for your web page, such as pictures to spruce up the appearance of your site, or photos of yourself, etc, you should also get them ready before continuing with the rest of this chapter.